shikato/gradle-android-coverage-check/README.md

 # gradle-android-coverage-check

-Gradle-android-coverage-check is a gradle plugin to
+Gradle-android-coverage-check is a gradle plugin to check a coverage reports.
 ![demo1]()